×

 We asked people if there is a lot of crime.
 They answered:

 "Like many cities, Quetzaltenango experiences its share of crime.
 The city, also known as Xela, is the second largest in the country and faces issues such as theft, assault, and drug-related crimes.
 However, it's important to note that crime rates can vary significantly from one neighborhood to another.
 Tourist areas are generally safer, but it's always recommended for visitors to stay vigilant and take precautions to ensure their safety.
 Violent crime, such as homicide and armed robbery, is less common but still a concern.
-The local authorities are working to address these issues and improve the overall safety of the city," explained one expat living in Quetzaltenango, Guatemala.
+The local authorities are working to address these issues and improve the overall safety of the city," remarked one expat who made the move to Quetzaltenango.

 About the Author